Niharika Konidela

-Niharika Konidela (born 18 December 1993) is an Indian actress and producer who predominantly works in Telugu films.
+Niharika Konidela (born 18 December 1993) is an Indian actress and producer who works in Telugu films.
 She made her debut with the film Oka Manasu (2016).
-She produces films and web series under her banner "Pink Elephant Pictures".
+She produces films and web series under her banner Pink Elephant Pictures.

 Early and personal life

-Niharika Konidela is the daughter of actor and producer Nagendra Babu.
+Niharika Konidela is the daughter of actor and producer Nagendra Babu and Padmaja Konidela.
 She is the niece of actors Chiranjeevi and Pawan Kalyan.
-Her brother Varun Tej and cousins Ram Charan, Sai Dharam Tej, Allu Arjun, Allu Sirish, and Vaisshnav Tej are also actors in Telugu cinema.
+Her brother, Varun Tej, and cousins, Ram Charan, Sai Dharam Tej, Vaisshnav Tej, and Allu Arjun are also actors in Telugu cinema.

-She married Chaitanya Jonnalagadda on 9 December 2020, at Udaipur's Oberoi Udaivilas.
+She married Chaitanya Jonnalagadda on 9 December 2020, at Oberoi Udaivilas in Udaipur, Rajasthan.
+The couple announced their divorce on 5 July 2023.

 Career

-Konidela worked as a presenter on Telugu language television before pursuing a career as an actress.
-She has hosted Dhee Ultimate Dance Show for Segments Dhee Junior 1 and Dhee Junior 2 aired on ETV Network.
+Niharika worked as a presenter on Telugu language television before pursuing a career as an actress.
+She has hosted Dhee Ultimate Dance Show for the segments Dhee Junior 1 and Dhee Junior 2 aired on ETV Network.